globewalldesk/Mastermind/planning.md

 white.
 After that, a "hole" jpg will be shown.

 - [x] Each old guess is displayed on its own row.
+  - [ ] Iterate each guess.
+  - [ ] Iterate each old peg.
-  - [] Iterate
+  - [ ] Iterate result pegs.
-- [] Make sure the logic does not depend on precisely three pegs, but gets this from gamehash.codelength.
+- [ ] Make sure the logic does not depend on precisely three pegs, but gets this from gamehash.codelength.
 But, note, it's OK if the design doesn't support more than three guesses yet.
 -